Streams & Valleys is awarded $25,000 which has been allotted to:

 Stacey has been a member of the Board of Directors since 2014, serving as the representative from Streams & Valley's, Inc. Stacey is the Executive Director of Streams & Valleys, Inc.

 Richard has been a member of the Board of Directors since 2008.
-He is the Director of Parks and Community Services Department for the City of Fort Worth.
+He is the Director of Park and Recreation Department for the City of Fort Worth.
 Richard is also a member of the Board of Directors for Tarrant Area Food Bank, Botanical Research Institute of Texas, and The Fort Worth After School Program.

 ADVISORY COMMITTEE MEMBERS